Oh S*#T! His scream was a little loud.

 Taking the road, we would halt at Manesar for breakfast.
 The Bikanervala restaurant along the highway opens early and is one of the favorite eateries for people wo drive through this highway.
 Our organizers and experienced riders had already suggested that we eat more carbohydrates and retain the energy to support this long ride and cut down on the proteins to feel lighter on the stomach.
-Most of us stuffed ourselves with traditional delicacies like Aloo-parathas with a generous dressing of white-butter, followed by a rich grass of buttermilk.
+Most of us stuffed ourselves with traditional delicacies like Aloo-parathas with a generous dressing of white-butter, followed by a rich glass of buttermilk.
 We rested on the grass outside the restaurant, while the most experienced and seasoned rider in the group – Deepender Sehajpal – briefed us about the nature of road ahead.
 We should be ready to face a steep incline in the road, some 15 kilometers down the highway, where our speeds would easily cross the 50 kilometers per hour mark and just when we reach half-way through the incline, we should face this huge speed-breaking bumps that suddenly becomes visible and could throw the rider (and probably the bike too) off the road, if not handled carefully.
 There are no markings on those speed-breakers, and also no road signs or indications on that part.
 So, we are to be most careful and should not move our eyes off the road (because the road is so scenic that we could hardly keep our eyes on the road).

 We shot off from there, taking a turn to reach the third side of the quadrilateral – the Kundli-Manesar-Palwal Expressway towards Palwal, each one on his own pace.
 I rode with Vinodh for a short while, but gradually picked up more speed and went forward to see others.
 It seemed to me that this highway perfectly dissects the seemingly unending spread of agricultural fields leaving lush greenery on either sides.
 There are signboards indicating turns approaching for deviations to Sohna and Tauru.
 A few more ups and downs and I saw this large hill which this highway seems to have dissected.
 Really?
 I was awestruck.
-That was the beginning of that dangerous descent we were warned off.
+That was the beginning of that dangerous descent we were warned of.
 I haven’t reached such high speeds on my bike ever in my life.
 The gravitational pull was so huge that despite my changing the gears to the tightest levels, the drivetrain still felt so loose that if I tried to move my legs even a few degrees, I would have toppled down.
 Before I could realize, I was almost in parallel with three others – two of them were quite fast riders on their road bikes, and another one on his MTB quite faster than me.
-Before I could realize, I suddenly spotted the huge speed-breaker bumps.
+Before I could realize, I suddenly spotted the huge speed-breaker bumps a few inches in front of me.
 They were a set of three, and so large that crossing them felt as if I am jumping over gas cylinders paved on the road.
 I thank my stars that I didn’t topple down.
 My grip on the handlebar was so strong and I was standing on my pedals, mentally prepared.
 The three fellow-riders manage to escape despite their bikes skidding slightly.
 Many motorcyclists and unsuspecting car drivers fall prey to these uncivilized road feature, whosoever is responsible for that.
 Enjoying the remaining non-bumpy part of the incline, we flew towards the plains and re-grouped for another quick break to gulp down water and ensure that no one is hurt.

 We started off again after the break.
 As discussed earlier, we were prepared and packed with extra water and ORS packets to re-hydrate ourselves.
 Thankfully, the weather was quite cloudy with steady headwinds, but no sunshine.
 I maintained my position somewhere in the middle of the group.
 Vinodh was behind me with a few others, gradually picking up speed.
 A few more kilometers of climbing, and I realized at the top of the climb that my real wheel tyre had a puncture.
 Once you realize that you are out of pressure, the next few minutes are the toughest to stay peaceful.
 You start getting all kinds of thoughts.
 I shall have to stay calm first, and try putting into practice my tube-changing skills.
 The last time I did that was in the comfort of my store room.
 Here I am in the open road without a soul in sight.
 Vinodh and others stopped by to see if I need any help.
 “I’ll manage” I said confidently.
 All I need was to replace the tube.
 Right?
 Wrong!
 It would take me a few more minutes before I realize that.